Premonstratensians: Structure

 Since Norbertine abbeys (and most priories) are autonomous, practices and apostolates are different, depending on the needs of the local Church.
 Some houses are contemplative in character whilst others are highly active in pastoral ministry.
 However, each is guided by the Rule of Saint Augustine and the Constitutions established by the General Chapter, which is held every six years.

 The general Chapter includes representatives from both male and female communities.
 The head of the Order, termed Abbot General, resides in Rome, and he is assisted in his duties by the Definitors (High Council) as well as commissions established for various aspects of the Order's life such as liturgy and inter-abbey communications.

 Abbeys

-As of 2012, there were Premonstratensian abbeys or priories throughout the world: Australia, Austria, Belgium, Brazil, Canada, Czech Republic, Democratic Republic of the Congo, Denmark, France, Germany, Hungary, India, Ireland, Italy, Netherlands, Peru, Poland, Romania, Russia, Slovakia, South Africa, Spain, Switzerland, United Kingdom, and the USA.
+As of 2012, there were Premonstratensian abbeys or priories throughout the world: Australia, Austria, Belgium, Brazil, Canada, Czechia, Democratic Republic of the Congo, Denmark, France, Germany, Hungary, India, Ireland, Italy, Netherlands, Peru, Poland, Romania, Russia, Slovakia, South Africa, Spain, Switzerland, United Kingdom, and the USA.

 There are seven circaries (Premonstratensian term for an ecclesiastical province):